 The Observing Systems Capabilities Analysis and Review tool (OSCAR)

 The Observing Systems Capabilities Analysis and Review tool (OSCAR) of the WIR is a key source of information for WIGOS metadata.
-The surface- and space-based capabilities components of the OSCAR is intended to record observing platform metadata according to the WIGOS metadata standard described in the Manual on WIGOS (WMO-No. XXXX), and to retain a record of the current and historical WIGOS metadata.
+The surface- and space-based capabilities components of the OSCAR is intended to record observing platform/station metadata according to the WIGOS metadata standard described in the Manual on WIGOS (WMO-No. XXXX), and to retain a record of the current and historical WIGOS metadata.

 Management of OSCAR